Portrait of a Character – Sandra Sloane

 I wanted an actress who doesn’t look like she’s mean on the outside, someone who seems to be keeping it together.
-After all, if Sandra’s nastiness was known from the get-go, she never would have been hired in the first place.
+After all, if Sandra’s nastiness was obvious from the get-go, Starfleet never would have hired her in the first place.

 Brittle, impatient and trying, Sandra does not suffer fools gladly.
 In There’s Something About Hoshi, she loudly and rudely complains that the Arisians won’t ask for directions or help and just take things – like, in her opinion, typical males.
 The others may be thinking it, but she’s the one who says it.

 During the first kick back in time, she becomes clinically depressed.
 But in her, the manifestation is of an increase in aggression.
 When Malcolm comes onto her, she loudly and angrily declares him to be closeted and, as a result, he loses a great deal of his confidence.
 She also creates and passes along a number of rumors, enough so that Frank Todd feels the need to publicly come out, in order to assure the other gay crew members that they are not alone and should not be afraid.

 Her increased aggression also leads to a significantly increased sex drive, and she ends up essentially seeing a demand and fulfilling it, as a kind of ship’s comfort woman.
 Even though she’s on the birth control shot, she becomes pregnant, but does not know who the father is until Phlox performs an amniocentesis test.

 In the second kick back in time, she heads her own depression off at the pass, at least at the beginning.
 Also, she reveals her stepfather had been racist and homophobic.
 Hence she had picked up on that as a child, and that it had an influence on her behaviors.